MicrosoftDocs/powerapps-docs/powerapps-docs/maker/data-platform/formula-columns.md

 ## Limitations and guidelines

-This section describes the known limitations with formula columns in Dataverse.
+This section describes the known limitations and guidelines with formula columns in Dataverse -

 ## Currency Fields Usage Validations